Can I Claim for Injuries From a Bicycle Repair Error?

 It may also be beneficial to make a note of how far you had cycled since the repair took place.
 Sports recording apps such as Strava will be very advantageous in this instance.

-The Defendant may try to argue that the broken or damaged bike part was damaged after the repair or service, so it is important to gather as much evidence as possible to back up your claim.
+The defendant may try to argue that the broken or damaged bike part was damaged after the repair or service, so it is important to gather as much evidence as possible to back up your claim.

 What if the faulty repair caused me to have an accident with another person?

 If you were cycling in a group or in a busy public place when the repair error resulted in a malfunction, there may be other people involved in your claim.
-If another person was injured - perhaps if you crashed into them due to faulty brakes - then they might also be able to make a claim against the Defendant.
+If another person was injured - perhaps if you crashed into them due to faulty brakes - then they might also be able to make a claim against the defendant.

 What can I claim for?